uxico-dev/unifi-access-api/README.md

 ![Static Badge](https://img.shields.io/badge/level%208%20-%20phpstan?logo=php&label=PHPStan&color=darkblue)

 A GuzzleHTTP client that can communicate with the Ubiquiti Unifi Access API.
 Ready to use with Laravel, but can also be used with other frameworks or plain PHP.
+Currently the following Unifi Access resources have been (partially) implemented:

+- Visitor
+- Credential
+- DoorGroups
+- System

 ## Installation